 Microsoft CSP licensing is the next evolution in how businesses can purchase and manage their services with Microsoft.
 As we move to a subscription or consumption-based business model, long-term contracts and upfront capital expenditures limit your ability to react to changing economic conditions and organizational needs.
+You are unable to scale usage of licenses on a monthly basis which could save your company in tight economic times.
 There are 3 critical challenges that legacy Enterprise Agreement licensing models place on your business:

 The Microsoft Cloud Solution Provider program opens up a new world of flexibility when it comes to purchasing and managing software licensing.
 Instead of a 3 year commitment, as is required with Microsoft EA, Microsoft CSP is completely month-to-month.
 This allows you to add or remove licenses as needed, only paying for what you actually use, which can save you significantly in the short and long run.
 Most importantly, as CSP agreements are provided though Microsoft Partners, you also receive instant access to Microsoft Premier Support – an additional cost with Enterprise Agreements – along with a dedicated team that knows you and your business so you never have to explain your problem from the beginning every time you need support.